We review Bitter Peach, a dark peachy, lightly boozy Eau de Parfum (EDP) from Tom Ford’s Private Blend collection.

 Read our guide: Which size perfume to buy?

 Even compared to other fragrances in Tom Ford’s Private Blend, Bitter Peach—a recent addition to the collection from two years ago—is relatively pricey.

 On the day this review was published, the 0.33 fl oz (10 ml) travel spray sold for $75, the 1.01 fl oz (30 ml) bottle for $216, the 1.69 fl oz (50 ml) bottle for $375, and the 3.4 fl oz (100 ml) bottle for $500 on Tom Ford’s direct-to-consumer store.

 Consider Forbidden Gems, an orange blossom and osmanthus Eau de Parfum (EDP) for women by Kilian; Rush, a chypre fruity Eau de Parfum (EDP) for women by Gucci; Cassili, a rosy vanilla and red currant Eau de Parfum (EDP) for women by Parfums de Marly.

 Like the other fragrances that Tom Ford added to the Private Blend line in the last two to three years, such as Lost Cherry, Bitter Peach comes with a hefty price tag.

 Bitter Peach by Tom Ford is anything but your stereotypical peach scent, that’s for sure.
-Delicious, slightly boozy, and undeniably sophisticated, this isn’t a perfume to buy blind.
+Delicious, slightly boozy, and undeniably sophisticated, this isn’t safe for blind-buying.

-Some will love it, others will be confused by it.
-And yet, everyone who considers themselves a fragrance connoisseur must give it a try.
+Some will love it, others might find it too synthetic-smelling.
+And yet, everyone who considers themselves a fragrance connoisseur must at least give it a try.